-No legitimate company will ever charge you money to get a job, or guarantee you a job only if you pay.
+No legitimate company will ever charge you money to get a job or guarantee you a job only if you pay.
 But job scammers will.
-Job search services might charge, but you’ll want to do some research up-front to make sure you get your money’s worth.
+Job search services might charge you something — but do some research up front to make sure you get your money’s worth.

-• If you’re interested in transitioning to a civilian job in the federal government, Feds Hires Vets has information about veterans preferences, the federal hiring process, and job listings.
+If you’re interested in transitioning to a civilian job in the federal or state government:

-• Contact your installation education office about benefits and opportunities, including Troops to Teachers, a program to help transitioning service members begin new careers as public school teachers.
+Contact your installation’s education office about benefits and opportunities, including programs to help transitioning servicemembers begin new careers like DoD Skillbridge.

-• Get tips about resume-writing, interviewing and finding jobs for free.
+Get free help with resume writing, interviewing, and finding jobs.
 Check online job boards, networking sites, your local library, or your school’s placement office.

 • Get all promises and details in writing.
 What will you pay?
 What do you get for your money?
 What happens if they don’t find you a job?
 What is their refund policy?